Skip to main content

-Ramp and regulations
+Ramp Network and regulations

-Ramp and regulations
+Ramp Network and regulations

-Updated over a week ago
+Updated over 2 weeks ago

 Cryptocurrency regulations vary wildly around the world, and in most jurisdictions, cryptocurrency businesses are not yet regulated - at least not as comprehensively regulated as traditional financial firms.

 In many cases, this also means that cryptocurrency investments don’t carry the same assurances or protections as traditional investments.
-In many cases, this also means that cryptocurrency investments don’t carry the same assurances or protections as traditional investments.
 Conducting business through cryptocurrency companies may therefore carry additional risks, such as the potential loss of your entire investment due to factors like market volatility or the company's closure.

 In some places, such as the UK and the US, crypto businesses must be registered with the corresponding financial regulators in order to legally provide services in the country.
 In others, there’s no current legal requirement.

-Ramp is fully committed to operating in a compliance-first manner.
+Ramp Network is fully committed to operating in a compliance-first manner.
 We always look to gain the required licenses or registrations when offering our services within a country.
 Below, you’ll find a list of jurisdictions where we’re required to comply with regulations, and what type of registration we currently hold.

 • The Financial Services Compensation Scheme (FSCS) doesn’t protect cryptocurrency purchases because they are not a ‘specified investment’ under the UK regulatory regime.